michaelangelopineda/milestones1-singer-ritajessa/TESTING.md

 - White space in the Contact Page and Feedback Form Sent Page big devices. *Fixed*
     - Adjusted padding and margin to push the content down to get rid of the whitespace as discussed with tutor support.
 I tried to target the footer element and body using css but wasnt not working.

-## D. Further Testing
+## D. Supported Browsers

 - The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox browsers.

+## E. Testing for Supported Devices

 - The websites each page was viewed and tested in Chrome Dev tool using different breakpoints emmanating the width and size of different desktop, laptop, and mobile devices.

-Bug in the navbar was seen at 992px width wherein the background color is different.
-This was fixed using media query.
+- The site was tested for Galaxy Notes II, Galaxy S III, Moto G4, Galaxy S5, Pixel 2, Pixel 2XL, , iPhone5/SE, iPhone6/7/8, iPhone6/7/8 Plus, iPhoneX, iPad, iPad Pro, Surface Duo and Galaxy Fold.

+- Please see attached file for the [table result](docs/supported-devices.xls).

 - A large amount of testing was done to ensure that all pages were linking correctly.

+## F. Further Testing

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.